crcn/tandem-old/docs/immediate-todos.md

 - [x] history
   - [ ] use git

-- [ ] alignment tools next to resizer
+- [ ] alignment tools in props pane

 - [x] clipboard
   - [ ] use actual native clipboard for c&p